KetLaura/conda/README.md

 ## Notes

 This is my first excercise using markdown language and understanding the principles of it.
-So far I have learned that `mark_` marks the code; for example if I would like to distinguish that a word copy is part of the code I would write it `copy`.
+So far I have learned that backtick marks the code; for example if I would like to distinguish that a word copy is part of the code I would write it `copy`.

 The number sign is used for headings and the amount of number signs defines the level of heading.
 For title the number is one, for sub-titles two and for sub-sub-titles three.
 So, for creating a new sub-title I would use marking: